Quimper Wildlife Corridor

 The Quimper Wildlife Corridor is a 3.5-mile band of forest stretching across the tip of the Quimper Peninsula from Fort Worden to McCurdy Point.
 This greenbelt links six wetlands along a 100-year floodplain and natural drainage basin, which filters urban stormwater.
 This natural system protects water quality in local aquifers, into the Strait of Juan de Fuca and out to Protection Island, where 70 percent of Puget Sound’s seabird populations nest.

-The corridor’s forests provide safe passage and natural refuge for everything from migratory songbirds like Swainson’s Thrush to the slow, local migration of rough-skinned newts, while a maze of trails attracts visitors from nearby Port Townsend.
+The corridor’s forests provide safe passage and natural refuge for everything from migratory songbirds like Swainson’s Thrush to the slow, local migration of rough-skinned newts, while a maze of trails attracts visitors from Port Townsend and beyond.

 The Preservation Story

-So, the City, local researchers. community members, and Jefferson Land Trust went to work.
+So, the City of Port Townsend, local researchers. community members, and Jefferson Land Trust went to work.
 The wetlands, floodplain, and drainage corridors in the city were mapped and inventoried, and Quimper Wildlife Corridor partners sought funding to purchase land that was available in order to protect it in its natural state.

 Meanwhile, Jefferson Land Trust adopted the Quimper Wildlife Corridor as our first proactive land protection project.
-We partnered with government agencies, led educational and outreach programs, and, in 1999, launched a major fundraising campaign to purchase properties and conservation easements.
-Together, we began to build the backbone of the Wildlife Corridor.
+We partnered with government agencies, led educational and outreach programs, and began to purchase properties and conservation easements from willing landowners.
+Together, we began to build the backbone of the Quimper Wildlife Corridor.

 The Protected Property Today